 Did you know that YouTube has more than 2 billion logged in users each month?

-These metrics will help further engage your followers and give you better insights into the videos you’re posting.
+You want to engage your followers and these YouTube Metrics give you better insights into the videos you’re posting.

 Understanding watch time

 It’s clear that video views are an important metric that helps you determine the success of your video.
 But views alone won’t give you enough insights to help improve your YouTube content.

 It’s best to analyse your views alongside Watch Time, which is a key metric for YouTube’s algorithm.

 YouTube’s Analytics dashboard has an entire section allocated to this metric, so it’s certainly something you want to monitor.

 If your watch time is low, maybe you need to work on your creative and develop more engaging content for your audience.

 Identify where your viewers are coming from